<img alt="" src="https://secure.perk0mean.com/184386.png" style="display:none;">

 What is the Purpose of ISO 27001?

-It’s such a game changer that some countries have gone to the lengths of requiring some industries to implement it.
-Laws will differ with each country, so it's always advisable to check with your region’s regulations beforehand.
+Some countries require industries to implement it to avoid security non-compliance.
+Laws differ in each country, so it’s always advisable to check with your region’s regulations beforehand.

-For individual certification, one can enroll for training, where you have to show you have acquired the skills necessary by passing the exam.
-Once issued, the certificate lasts for three years during which the certification body will be regularly performing surveillance audits to evaluate implementation.
+For individual certification, one can enroll in training, demonstrating acquired skills by passing an exam.
+Once issued, the certificate lasts for three years, during which the certification body will be regularly performing surveillance audits to evaluate implementation.

-Failure to comply with the policies and procedures outlined in the standard risks failing a future audit, and potentially losing your certification.
+Failure to comply with the policies and procedures outlined in the standard risks failing a future audit, resulting in non-conformities that could lead to losing certification.
 In some regions, you might not even be allowed to operate without certification.

 Download_Icon_CloudTemperatureMonitoring